 Providing a variety of beautifully illustrated reading books

 Sending our Maya Jaguar high school students to the literacy villages through one of the students’ community service programs to teach reading skills and basic numeracy to young children

 How you can help

-In addition to sending high school student to neighboring villages to promote reading to indigenous youth, Adopt-a-Village needs books and educational games in literacy and numeracy.
-Your gift, large or small, will help to build a library that will bring the magic of books to children in need.
+Books and educational games in literacy and numeracy are needed.
+Your gift, large or small, will help to build a library that will bring the magic of books and numbers to children in need.

 To make a donation in support of Adopt-a-Village in Guatemala's Let’s Read! initiative, click here.